remzi-arpacidusseau/ostep-projects/initial-memcached/README.md

 telnet 127.0.0.1 11211
 ```

+This command line tells `telnet` to connect to the machine specified by IP address `127.0.0.1` (which is just a way to refer to the machine you're running on, or, in networking parlance, `localhost`) and a port number `11211` which is the default port that `memcached` binds to.
+Port numbers, for those not familiar, are there to allow multiple different programs, running on the same machine, to be communicating at the same time.
+You can think of it (approximately) like the IP address tells you which machine you are communicating with, and the port tells you which process running on that machine to send the message to.
+If you don't understand all of this, it's ok!
+You don't really need to for this project.

-If this is successful, it will say something like this:
+If this effort is successful, you will see:
 ```
 Trying 127.0.0.1...
 Connected to localhost.
 Escape character is '^]'.
 ```

-If not, it will say:
+If not, you will see:
 ```
 Trying 127.0.0.1...
 telnet: connect to address 127.0.0.1: Connection refused
 telnet: Unable to connect to remote host
 ```
-(in which case, `memcached` probably isn't running).
+(in which case, `memcached` probably isn't running; so, run it!).

 Hopefully, it works!
 If so, we're now ready to type something into this second window, to send `memcached` a command.
 How exciting!